Codecors/sadewr/README.md

 # shop
-UI template for an e-commerce web application
+UI template for an e-commerce web application.

+To Dos:
+[+] Make the UI Responsive.
+[+] Clean up the code.